smfhashmi/iep_consulting/content/bio/_index.md

     and expertise.
 Her international appeal and commitment to advancing the field of ABA make her a beacon of hope for individuals with autism and their families worldwide.
-  title: Board of Medicine, ABA Licensed Behaviour Analyst in NC and VA
+  title: Licensed Behaviour Analyst in NC and VA
 ---